-Then it was down the other side to explore Whitehaven Beach and frolic in the water.
-The stingers can be an issue here too (though not as bad as the mainland) but the tour operators provide a full body wetsuit which I clambered into after considerable wriggling.
-But it was worth it, just to enjoy the beautiful water here.
-Afterwards it was time for lunch back on the boat and we found a snorkeling spot on the north side of the island.
-The coral was in good nick here and we saw plenty of wonderful sea creatures, before sailing back to port.
+We went down the other side to explore Whitehaven Beach and frolic in the water.
+The stingers can be an issue here too (though not as bad as the mainland) but tour operators provide a full body wetsuit which I clambered into after considerable wriggling.
+But it was worth it to enjoy the beautiful water.
+Afterwards we had lunch on the boat and found a snorkeling spot on the north side of the island.
+The coral was in good nick and we saw plenty of wonderful sea creatures, before sailing back to port.

-The following morning I drove north once more.
-After an hour or so, I stopped at Bowen for a coffee near the shore at 360 on Flagstaff Cafe.
+The following morning I drove north.
+After an hour, I stopped at Bowen for a coffee near the shore at 360 on Flagstaff Cafe.
 True to the name this cafe had 360 degree views.
 This view is south to the marina and the township of Bowen.

-This was the view from the cafe out to the ocean with Hook Island straight ahead, and the Whitsunday passage I’d sailed through the day before.
+This was the view out to the ocean with Hook Island straight ahead, and the Whitsunday passage I’d sailed through the day before.

 This was the view north towards Edgecumbe Heights Recreation Reserve.
 There are plenty of bushwalks around here and I’d like to come back and explore Bowen a bit more.

-But for now it was back in the car to contine the odyssey north.
-I stopped at Inkerman lookout just south of Home Hill.
+For now it was back in the car to continue the odyssey north.
+I stopped at Inkerman lookout south of Home Hill.
 This view north shows the mouth of the Burdekin River.

-I kept going and spend my final night at Townsville.
-After booking in at a hotel, I drove 10km north of town to Cape Pallerenda.
-The protected conservation park is by the beach (shown) and used to host a military hospital in the Second World War.
-It received a lot of casualties from the New Guinea campaign.
+I spent my final night at Townsville.
+After booking in at a hotel, I drove 10km north of town to Cape Pallarenda.
+The protected conservation park by the beach hosted a military hospital in the Second World War, receiving casualties from the New Guinea campaign.

 Magnetic Island gleams in the short distance across Cleveland Bay.
 The water looked tempting but stingers and the absence of a full wet suit kept me out.
-I did notice a few Indigenous kids took to the water, but I wasn’t game.
+There were a few Indigenous kids in the water, but I wasn’t game.

-Cape Pallerenda has a few ruined bomb shelters and gun positions like this one below.
-The Japanese bombed Townsville in March 1942 and again in July that year.
-Townsville was a garrison town home to 50,000 US and Australian troops and was a launchpad for the Coral Sea campaign.
-For some reason this gun position reminds me of the original Star Trek Enterprise.
+Cape Pallarenda has a few ruined bomb shelters and gun positions.
+The Japanese bombed Townsville in March and July 1942.
+Townsville was a garrison town home to 50,000 US and Australian troops and a launchpad for the Coral Sea campaign.
+This gun position reminds me of the original Star Trek Enterprise.
 For me it was time to boldly go home after a lovely week on the road.